Ridermansb/wox.skype/readme.md

 ### Features

  * Search by Aliases, DisplayName, FullName, PhoneHome, PhoneMobile or PhoneOffice and start conversation.
- * Just typing `sky` on Wox search box to open skype appears.
+ * Just typing `sky` on Wox search box to open skype.

 ### Install